CumulusNetworks/docs/content/cumulus-linux/Layer-3/Open-Shortest-Path-First-OSPF.md

 To configure MD5 authentication:

-1. Create a key and a key ID for MD5 with the `net add interface
+1. Create a key and a key ID for MD5 with the
-    <interface> ospf message-digest-key <KEYID> md5 <KEY>` command.
-    `KEYID` is a value between 1 and 255 that represents the key used to create the message digest.
-This value must be consistent across all routers on a link.
-    `KEY` is a value that has an upper range of 16 characters (longer strings are truncated) and represents the actual message digest key that is associated with the given `KEYID`.
-    The following example command creates key ID *1* with the message digest key *__thisisthekey:
+   `net add interface <interface> ospf message-digest-key <KEYID> md5 <KEY>` command. `KEYID` is a value between 1 and 255 that represents the key used to create the message digest.
+This value must be consistent across all routers on a link. `KEY` is a value that has an upper range of 16 characters (longer strings are truncated) and represents the actual message digest key that is associated with the given `KEYID`.
+The following example command creates key ID *1* with the message digest key *thisisthekey*:
-    __*

         cumulus@switch:~$ net add interface swp1 ospf message-digest-key 1 md5 thisisthekey